lohmancorp/fsc-suite/release_notes/fsc-suite-v1.1.0.md

 9. **UI Improvement** - Created Dates greater than 20 days appear as red.
 Last Update Dates greater than 5 days appear as read.
 All Due By dates in the past appear as red.
 10. **UI Improvements** - Various CSS & text updates were applied to save space and promote readability.
 11. **Logging Improvement** - Script version is now captured in the log header.

+## Bugs
+1. **Escalated** - Tickets were showing as escalated even though they were not.
+A new status of "No" was introduced, without correct CAB level, to show a ticket's escalation was rejected.
+Previously values were "Yes" and _null_.

 ## Setup
 Setup is similar as previous versions, but an additional Python library, "Pandas", must be installed.